domenic/restify-oauth2/README.md

 ## What You Get

-TODO: Explain the hooks first, rename this section.

 If you provide this plugin with the appropriate hooks, it will:

 * Set up a [token endpoint][], which returns [access token responses][token-endpoint-success] or